NLnetLabs/rpki-doc/source/routinator/running.rst

 Printing a List of VRPs
 -----------------------

-Routinator can produce Validated ROA Payload (VRP) list in five different formats, which are either printed to standard output or saved to a file:
+Routinator can produce a Validated ROA Payload (VRP) list in five different formats, which are either printed to standard output or saved to a file:

 :csv: